-If you often work with large or many files on the Raspberry Pi, sooner or later you will face the problem that the available memory is running out.
-At least that's what happened to me.
+If you often work with large or many files on the Raspberry Pi, you will sooner or later face the problem that the available memory runs out.
+That's what happened to me in any case.

-Especially when there are several distributed files, it is not so easy to get an overview of which files and folders are using how much memory.
-Without additional tools, you have to switch to each folder individually, list the file content including the file size in order to get an overview of the largest files.
-Pretty cumbersome.
+Especially with several distributed files, it is not so easy to get an overview of which files and folders consume how much memory.
+Without further tools you have to switch to each folder individually, list the file content including file size to get an overview of the largest files.
+Quite cumbersome.

 A tool that makes this process much easier is called "ncdu".
-How you install this tool and how you can use it is described in the following article.
+How to install this tool and how to use it is described in the following article.

 Safety instructions